Dewalt-arch/pimpmykali/README.md

     - 0 - fix all ( only runs 1 thru 8 )
     - N - new vm setup
     - H - standalone function
   - added menu option H only this fix will be applied

-# Revision 1.3.9 - Kali 2021.4 Update
-  - creates symlink linking /bin/python2.7 to /bin/python
-  - python is python2.7
-  - python3 is python3.x
-  - pip is for python2.7 , pip3 is for python3.x
-    - function will be applied via menu options :
-      - 1 fix missing
-      - 0 fix all (runs only 1 thru 8)
-      - N New VM Setup
-      - !
-Nuke Impacket
-  - pimpmykali-mirrors function update
-    - relaxed grep and sed to be more inclusive
-  - revision history 1.3.5 - 1.3.8 moved to changelog.txt

 # Menu Breakdown of Pimpmykali